The Harsh Reality of Scoliosis

 “This is depressing.”

 I hear their words.
-The Telling Lump forms in my throat with two realizations.
-I remember this place.
-I wish I could spare them the pain, catapult them to the place of knowledge, empowerment, energy, and delight.
+The Telling Lump forms in my throat.
+I was once in that harsh place.
+I wish I could spare them the pain and catapult them into contentment, knowledge, empowerment, energy, and delight.
 It will come, I am sure, but it will take time.
-Second, I recognize the challenges I unconsciously faced as a young girl and am amazed at where I stand now.
+In their reactions, I recognize the challenges I unconsciously faced as a young girl.
+I am amazed at where I stand now.

-I offer the student another take on the matter.
+I offer the student another take, a softer perspective, new words.
 “Not contorted.
 Asymmetric.”

 They are willing to agree to this.
-I have named their reality, just left out the judgement.
+I have named reality minus the judgement.
 Inside myself a blessing for them moves silently through: A transformation is heading your way.
 Stay with it – the rewards are so great.

-Witnessing someone react to their scoliosis helps me clear away yet another bit of the once-impenetrable wall I cemented against my body as a teenager.
-That wall allowed me to disconnect from the rigid form of a torso being squeezed tight by a back brace for four years.
-I stayed on my side of the wall and went about my life and did as little with my body as possible.
+Witnessing someone react harshly to the reality of their scoliosis helps me clear away yet another bit of the once-impenetrable wall I cemented against my body as a teenager.
+The wall went up quickly as I disconnected from my rigid torso being squeezed tight in a back brace.
+For years my awareness remained on my side of the wall as I went about my cerebral life and did as little with my body as possible.

-Thankfully, the wisdom of TriYoga and my effort over the past three decades has taken most of that wall down.
-When I bear witness to the harshness a mind can offer when compassion would go so much further, I watch the dust from that old wall stir through the blazing light.
-Perhaps these moments of compassion for my fellow journeyer are how I am becoming clearer and brighter now.
+Thankfully, the wisdom of TriYoga along with my effort over the past three decades has brought most of that wall down.
+When I bear witness to the harshness a mind can offer when compassion would go so much further, I watch the dust from that old wall rise, visible against the blazing light.
+Perhaps these moments of compassion for my fellow journeyer are how I am becoming clearer, brighter, and more connected to my own reality.

 May you who are beginning a journey be inspired to give a long, loving look at the real.
-The knowledge you gain will be the wisdom you need to meet the challenge you have received.
+The knowledge you gain will be the wisdom you need to meet the challenge you have been given.

 Theresa Shay is the founding director of TriYoga of Central Pennsylvania, where she teaches weekly yoga and meditation online and trains others to teach TriYoga®.
 Each week, she shares wisdom cultivated from decades of TriYoga study and practice.